ahalterman/general_examiner/README.md

 contained in the fields.

-`bib_to_questions.py` takes in the location of a .bib file and returns all the questions from the article notes matching that tag.
+- `bib_to_questions.py` takes in the location of a .bib file and returns all the questions from the article notes matching that tag.
+- `tag_to_cards.py` takes in the location of a .bib file and a tag and makes [Anki](https://apps.ankiweb.net/) flash cards for going from a citation to the one sentence summary or vice-versa

 ## Example usage